 Burger, Joanna.
 2008.
 Environmental management: integrating ecological evaluation, remediation, restoration, natural resource damage assessment and long-term stewardship on contaminated lands.
 Science of the Total Environment.
 400: 6–19.
 Find here.

-Evans-Campbell, T. 2008.
+Evans-Campbell, Teresa.
+2008.
 Historical trauma in American Indian/Native Alaska communities: a multilevel framework for exploring impacts on individuals, families, and communities.
 Journal of Interpersonal Violence.
 23(3): 316–338.
 Find here.

-Gessner, B.D.
+Gessner, Bradford.
 2008.
 Lack of piped water and sewage services is associated with pediatric lower respiratory tract infection in Alaska.
 The Journal of Pediatrics.
 152: 666–670.
 Find here.

-Krakoff, S. 2008.
+Krakoff, Sarah.
+2008.
 American Indians, climate change, and ethics for a warming world.
 Denver University Law Review.
 85: 8–19.
 Find here.

-Nakata, NM, V Nakata, A Byrne, J McKeough, G Gardiner, and J Gibson.
+Nakata, Martin, V. Nakata, A. Byrne, J. McKeough, G. Gardiner, and J. Gibson.
 2008.
 Australian Indigenous Digital Connections: First Generation Issues.
 Find here.